iamdustan/tiny-react-renderer/README.md

 ## Work in Progress

 Please note this guide is a work in progress.
+Much of this knowledge is derived from my experience in creating [React Hardware](https://github.com/iamdustan/react-hardware).

 ## Thanks